wwwwaiting/FlourishingBusinessCanvasApp/iteration-02.plan.md

  * Order the items from most to least important.
  * Feel free (but not obligated) to specify some/all tasks as user stories.

+Goal:
+Ouf main goal is to build a website where users can access and work on their FBCs online.

+Tasks(Ranking from the most important to the least):
+1) Building the FBC application page
+To allow users to access virtual FBC, the most important task is to build the FBC application page which allows user to perform all options such as, adding, removing stickies to the canvas

+2) Building the library page
+To let users who are participating in multiple FBCs be able to edit all of their work.

+3) Connections between server and clients
+To be able to manage our website, allow users to work on the FBC at the same time, and modify their password etc.

+4) User profile page
+To change basic information of users' profile.

 #### Artifacts

 List/describe the artifacts you will produce in order to present your project idea.